 The name Earthquakes came from a newspaper contest in the San Jose Mercury News, which received suggestions from fans.

 In addition to the San Jose Earthquakes soccer team, you will find several other local Bay Area sports teams in action.
 We have several professional teams, which allows you to catch a game all year long.

 San Jose Sharks: Another San Jose sports team is the Sharks pro hockey team.
 This NHL team plays from October to April.
 Click here to learn more.

 Golden State Warriors: If you love basketball, make sure to head over to SF to catch a game with the Golden State Warriors.
 They play from October to April.
 Click here for this year's schedule and details to attend a game.

 San Francisco Giants: The SF Giants baseball team is another popular local sports team.
-They play at Oracle Park (formerly AT&T Park) on the southern side of SF.
+They play at Oracle Park on the southern side of SF.
 Click here for their schedule and tips to attend a game.

 SF 49ers: Just north of San Jose, you will find the San Francisco 49ers football team, which now plays at Levi's Stadium.
 Their season is from August to January.
 Click here to learn more.

 More Sports in the Bay Area: If you are looking for additional pro and college teams in the Bay Area, click here for a quick overview of all of our local teams and more information on their current schedules.